Updated Mar 01, 2026

 Why Build Your Restaurant Reservation App with Adalo

 Building an OpenTable-style reservation platform traditionally costs $70,000-$170,000 and takes 6-12 months of development time.
-With Adalo, you can create a fully functional restaurant booking app for a fraction of that investment—saving up to 70% on development costs while launching in 3 months or less.
+With Adalo, you can create a fully functional restaurant booking app for a fraction of that investment—launching in weeks rather than months.

-True Multi-Platform Publishing: Unlike competitors that force you to choose between web or mobile, Adalo lets you publish to web, iOS, and Android from a single codebase, using 70% fewer resources than traditional development.
+True Multi-Platform Publishing: Unlike competitors that force you to choose between web or mobile, Adalo lets you publish to web, iOS App Store, and Android Play Store from a single codebase.
 Your diners can book tables from any device, while restaurant owners manage operations from desktop dashboards or mobile tablets.
+This isn't a web wrapper approach—Adalo compiles to true native code, maintaining performance even as your user base grows.

-Built-In Relational Database: OpenTable's success relies on complex data relationships between restaurants, tables, reservations, and users.
+Built-In Relational Database with No Record Limits: OpenTable's success relies on complex data relationships between restaurants, tables, reservations, and users.
 Adalo's relational database handles these connections natively, with support for one-to-many and many-to-many relationships, custom formulas for availability calculations, and AND/OR logic for sophisticated filtering.
-You get enterprise-grade data architecture without writing SQL queries.
+Paid plans include unlimited database records—no data caps to worry about as your restaurant network expands.
+Compare this to Bubble's Workload Units that can create unpredictable costs, or Glide's record row limits that attract additional charges.

-Flexible Pricing That Scales With You: Start with the free plan to prototype your concept with unlimited test apps.
-When ready to launch, the Starter plan at $36/month (annual) or $45/month (monthly) includes custom domains and web publishing—far more affordable than OpenTable's $39-$449/month fees that restaurants pay indefinitely.
-As you grow, upgrade to Professional ($52-$65/month) for native mobile apps and integrations, or Team ($160-$200/month) for multiple published apps and priority support.
+Predictable Pricing That Scales With You: Start with the free plan to prototype your concept.
+When ready to launch, the Starter plan at $36/month (annual) or $36/month (monthly) includes custom domains, web publishing, and unlimited usage—no App Actions or usage-based charges that cause bill shock.
+As you grow, upgrade to Professional ($52-$36/month) for native mobile apps and integrations, or Team ($160-$250/mo) for multiple published apps and priority support.
 All plans are available on Adalo's pricing page.

 Pre-Built Components That Just Work: The Adalo Marketplace offers 50+ components specifically designed for reservation and booking apps—including payment processing via Stripe, geolocation and maps, calendar and time pickers, rating systems, and real-time notifications.
 All components work across web and native mobile platforms without configuration headaches.